datenanfragen/verein-website/content/transparency.en.md

 ## 7. Funding sources

-As of now (November 6, 2018) no yearly reports have been issued to the association members or the tax authorities.
+As of now, no yearly reports have been issued to the association members or the tax authorities.
 All current funds have been acquired as donations.

 ## 8. Use of funds

-As of now (November 6, 2018) no yearly reports have been issued to the association members or the tax authorities.
+As of now, no yearly reports have been issued to the association members or the tax authorities.
 All current funds have been used in accordance with the purpose as defined by the constitution.

 ## 9. Corporate relationships with third parties